department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/21-22-interview-conversation-guide.md

 #### Table Features and Attributes
 My next set of questions will be centered around the Payment Table features.
-- On average, how many payment items would you like to see displayed for you to complete your most common task(s) in this table?
+- On average, how many payment items would you like to see displayed?
 - How would you search for a particular payment you're looking for?
     - Sort, filter, text input of fuzzy math, auto-complete suggestions, date range searches
 - Can you please rank the table headers from most import to least important?